 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Lectures and tutorials will be offered face to face, with online options available for tutorials.
-Lectures will also be automatically recorded via the UC lecture recording system.
-To maximise your learning opportunities, students are strongly encouraged to attend lectures face to face.
+This unit consists of twelve lectures (Weeks 1 and 12 are face-to-face, 2-7 and 9-11 are pre-recorded and 13 is live-online) and ten tutorials (starting in Week 2, either face-to-face or online, depending on your enrollment choice).
 When attending and participating in lectures and tutorials, it is expected that students be mindful of others' rights to teach/learn, be respectful of staff and fellow students by having mobile phones switched off or to silent mode, and that personal/private conversations be conducted outside the classroom environment.

 Required IT skills